moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ##### Contact

-With these settings, you can add rich text content which will be shown on the contact page.
+With these settings, you can add rich text content which will be shown on a contact page (which is not the same as the built-in Moodle 'Contact site support' page).

 ##### Help

-With these settings, you can add rich text content which will be shown on the help page.
+With these settings, you can add rich text content which will be shown on a help page.

 ##### Maintenance

-With these settings, you can add rich text content which will be shown on the maintenance page.
+With these settings, you can add rich text content which will be shown on a maintenance information page (which is not the same as the built-in Moodle maintenance page).

 #### Tab "Information banners"